-New writing…Pleased to say I have had another article published in The Times newspaper, as part of a special Raconteur report on the Future of Water.
+New writing…Pleased to say I have had another article published in The Sunday Times newspaper, as part of a special Raconteur report on Business Risk.

-New writing….
-Pleased to say I have had another couple of articles published in The Times newspaper, as part of a special Raconteur report on the Future of Packaging.
+New writing…Pleased to say I have had another article published in The Times newspaper, as part of a special Raconteur report on the Future of Infrastructure.

-New writing….
-Pleased to say I have had another article published in The Times newspaper, as part of a special Raconteur report on the Future of Procurement.
+New writing…Pleased to say I have had another article published in The Times newspaper, as the opening piece to a special Raconteur report on Supply Chain Innovation.